 - fresh coriander chopped to serve on top

-- Add the onions, peppers and garlic and cook for 3-5 mins until soft
+- Heat the olive oil in a pan over a medium heat.
+Add onions, peppers and garlic and cook for 3-5 mins until soft

 - Stir in the tinned tomatoes and cook for 5 mins